Build a Multilingual Local Voice Journal App with FastAPI and Whisper (Beginner Guide)

 DB_PATH = DATA_DIR / "journal.db"

-Instead of a single fixed model, the app maps dictation level to Whisper model:
+Instead of one fixed model, the app maps each dictation level to a Whisper model — bigger models are more accurate but slower:

 DICTATION_LEVEL_TO_MODEL = {